EliBrignac/Student-Perfromance-Analysis/README.md

 # Student-Perfromance-Analysis

 ##  ✨ The Shiny App ✨
-To run the app I made using shiny, run these lines of code in your favorite R compiler IDE.
-It will pull up a pop-up window in your current browser.
-I couldn't get it to run with any online compiler so you unfortunately will have to use your IDE (RStudio).
-If you already have shiny installed, you don't need to install it again.
+To run the app I made using shiny, run these lines of code in your favorite R compiler IDE and it will pull up a pop-up window in your current browser.
+Make sure you have shiny 1.7.4 installed, if you already have shiny 1.7.4 you don't need to install it again.
+You can run the command `packageVersion("shiny")` to check what version of shiny you have installed.
 ```
-install.packages('shiny') #if you have shiny installed you don't need this line
+install.packages('shiny') #This installs the most recent version of Shiny
-library(shiny) #import shiny
+library(shiny) #import shiny library
 runGitHub("StudentPerfromanceAnalysis", "EliBrignac") #run my app
 ```